pearpages/my-blog-v1/_posts/2015-05-25-javascript-functions.markdown

 ## Function Literal

+A function literal has four parts:

+* word *function*
+* name or *anonymous*
+* set of parameters
+* set of statements

 {% highlight javascript %}
 function optionalNameOfTheFunction(param1, param2){
  //statements
 }
 {% endhighlight %}

 An inner function also enjoys access to the parameters and variables of the functions it is nested within.
-The function object created by a function literal contains a link to that outer context.
+The function object created by a function literal contains **a link to that outer context**.
 This is called *closure*.

 ## Invocation